 “At one year of age, the child says his first intentional word…his babbling has a purpose, and this intention is a proof of conscious intelligence…He becomes ever more aware that language refers to his surroundings, and his wish to master it consciously becomes also greater….Subconsciously and unaided, he strains himself to learn, and this effort makes his success all the more astonishing.” – Maria Montessori(The Absorbent Mind, p.
 111)

 For the last three years, I have been working with preschool children, however, before that, I had an opportunity to work in a multi-age Montessori classroom managed by an American AMI-trained director.

 When working at the American Montessori Centre in Russia, I recall that children as young as 22 months old joined our program without speaking a word of English within a few months could understand the language and communicate their needs and ideas in English.

-I am going to share with you some of the techniques I found very effective working with young children in the Montessori classroom that can be transferred into the home environment and which I successfully practise with my daughter.
+I am going to share with you some of the techniques I found very effective working with young children in the Montessori classroom that can be transferred into the home environment and which I successfully practice with my daughter.

 1. “At about a year and a half, the child discovers another fact, and that is that each thing has its own name.” – Maria Montessori (The Absorbent Mind, p.113)

 You probably have noticed that young children are inquisitive about every new thing that comes their way and grabs their attention.
 A simple thing like a cutting board or whisk can be an object of fascination.
 Pay attention to those types of discoveries, and when your child is exploring a new object say its name very clearly and slowly allowing the child to repeat it after you.
 When presenting the child with a new piece of material or object point to it and name it, for example: “tray”.
 Pause and allow the child to repeat after you.

 I noticed that sometimes my daughter does not pronounce the first sound of words.
 In this case, I emphasize the first sound: “t-t-t-tray” and soon she picks it up.

 2. Home walks.